mypiaware/virtual-radar-server-installation/README.md

 This directory will hold cached copies of map tiles from the tile servers if the Tile Server Cache Plugin is enabled.
 This may improve the load time of the map tiles appearing on the VRS webpage.
 [More info](http://www.virtualradarserver.co.uk/Download.aspx#panel-tileservercache)

+#### Watchdog

+This directory will hold a convenient watchdog script to ensure VRS is running in the event VRS stops running for any reason.
+[More info](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#watchdog)

 ## Auto-fill Directory & File Paths

 This VRS installation script will auto-fill the paths of directories and files in the VRS server settings for the simple sake of convenience.